 The MechBoard64 comes with microswitches from Gateron.
 Three options are available: Gateron yellows (55 g linear), Gateron reds (45 g linear) and Gateron blues (55 g clicky).
 The Gateron yellows resemble the original C64 keys the best.

 Some people may want to use their own microswitches.
-Currently this option is not available but may become available in future batches.
 Check out the current batch for more info on this option.
 Please note that only Cherry mx style microswitches (e.g. Gateron and Cherry mx) have been tested with the MechBoard64.

 3D Printed Keycap Adapters